ubirch/ubirch-ethereum-service/README.md

 5. Before running the service, you need to be connected to the Ethereum network.

-  1. If you are on branch master :
+  a.
+If you are on branch master :
   The service is connected via web3py to its own node on the Ropsten public testnet.

-  2. If you are on branch privatetestnet :
+  b.
+If you are on branch privatetestnet :
   The service is connected via web3py a private testnet.
 Two nodes needs to be setup to mine the transactions.

   To set up the first node, please run :